vinhowe/cs224-labs/myxxd/myxxd.md

   * Use `fread` to read bytes from a file
   * Convert ascii decimal values for characters to a string of ones and zeros representing it's binary encoding
   * Use `<`, `cat`, `echo`, and `|` in the terminal to provide data to `stdin` for a C program to read
-  * Use `gdb` to load a program, provide input data via `stdin` from a file, set a break point on a line, and step the program for debugging

 # Project Summary

 The goal of this lab is to write a program that mimics some of the functionality of the `xxd` command line tool that creates a hex or bits dump or its input (see `man xxd`).
 The part of `xxd` to mimic is its default behavior when reading from standard input that generates a hex dump of the input and the `-b` (`-bits`) flag that switches it to a bits (binary digits) dump of the input.